mikechappelow/klink/README.md

 #### klink_s3R

-The klink_s3R function enables users to link to our foreign s3 bucket simply by calling the function (no arguments required).
+The klink_s3R function enables users to link to our legacy s3 bucket by simply calling the function (no arguments required).

 Example: